 Near the end of my first year, Neal discovered an internal call for proposals to IBM's E-Business Technology Institute.
-(This no longer exists, but it was going strong at that time.)
+(It no longer exists, but it was going strong at that time.)
 Together we put in a proposal for a one-year project to fund work on using stories for e-learning.
 We succeeded in getting the funding and in getting special permission for me to remain on as a temporary employee for another year.
 I got right back to work.

 It was in my second year at IBM Research, working with Neal, that I really began to learn about people and stories.
 The most significant moment in my entire career, in fact, took place partway through that year's project.
 It was when I discovered that raw stories of personal experience were more useful than any fictional story could be.
-(I describe that moment in the "Incorporating narrative into e-learning" project story in The Working with Stories Sourcebook.)
+(You can read that story on page 352.)
 I also spent many hours watching people tell stories in workshop and interview settings, and many more hours carefully listening to and transcribing tapes of conversations.